Lymm High School

-Lymm High School is a secondary school and sixth form with academy status, located in Lymm, Warrington, Cheshire.
+Lymm High School is a comprehensive secondary school and sixth form with academy status, located in Lymm, Warrington, Cheshire.

 History

 The date the school was founded is unknown, but the earliest known reference to the school is in a church document dated 1592, which mentions the 'Master of Lymm School'.
 In 1601, it was granted a royal charter and reconstituted as 'Lymm Grammar School' on its Damside site.
 It remained in this location for several hundred years, occupying some of the buildings which now make up St Mary's Church, until it was forced to sell its land in 1881 after a series of financial difficulties.
 The land was split into 11 lots, with 5 of them being purchased by G C Dewhurst, who was a member of the board of governors.
 In February 1882, he informed the board that he would give a different site near Higher Lane for a school and school house and would also pay for a road to be made to the site - Grammar School Road.
 An appeal was launched to raise the necessary funds for the construction of the buildings and a committee formed to co-ordinate the collection.
 The new buildings opened on 12 July 1885.

 In 1900, a motion was made before the governors council to enable co-education.
 This was introduced in June 1902, with the first female students starting in the September.
 The School remained unchanged on its Grammar School Lane site until, in 1945, Headteacher J. R. Canney, advised Cheshire County Council to purchase Oughtrington Hall to be used as an annexe.
 The hall was used by junior forms from 1945 to 1957, when the whole school was transferred to the site, with the buildings in Grammar School Road becoming the site of the newly formed Lymm Secondary Modern School.